 Diane Nash

-Diane Judith Nash is a civil rights activist and was a leader of the student wing of the Civil Rights Movement.
+Diane Judith Nash is a civil rights activist who was a leader of the student wing of the Civil Rights Movement.

 Nash was born on May 15, 1938, in Chicago, Illinois.
 She began her college career at Howard University but transferred to Fisk University in Nashville, Tennessee, after a year.
 There she had her first experience with segregation and Jim Crow laws.
 She attended nonviolent protest workshops led by Rev. James Lawson and became a leader in the Nashville Student Central Committee.
 In early 1960, Nash helped organized the Nashville sit-ins, the first successful civil rights campaign to integrate lunch counters.